IBM/event-streams/_11.1/02-installing/06-installing.md

 ### Installing an instance by using the CLI

-To install an instance of {{site.data.reuse.short_name}} from the command line, you must first prepare an `EventStreams` custom resource configuration in a YAML file.
+To install an instance of {{site.data.reuse.short_name}} from the command-line, you must first prepare an `EventStreams` custom resource configuration in a YAML file.

 A number of [sample configuration files](http://ibm.biz/es-cr-samples){:target="_blank"} have been provided to base your deployment on (download and extract the resources for your {{site.data.reuse.short_name}} version, then go to `/cr-examples/eventstreams` to access the samples).
 The sample configurations range from smaller deployments for non-production development or general experimentation to large scale clusters ready to handle a production workload.